fogmaze/PPPlayer/README.md

 - **normalB60**: Set the simulation mode to normal with configuration 'B60'.
 - **normalBR**: Set the simulation mode to normal with configuration 'BR'.

-# Ping Pong Prediction

-Predict the ball by deep learning model.

 ## Model Training